 What is Audible?

 Audible is a producer and seller of spoken audio entertainment, information, and educational programming on the Internet.

-It is a subsidiary of Amazon and the world’s largest producer of digital audiobooks with over 200,000 best-selling audiobooks, radio and TV programs, and audio subscriptions to popular magazines and newspapers.
+It is a subsidiary of Amazon and the world’s largest producer of digital audiobooks with over 400,000 top audiobooks, podcasts, radio and TV programs, and audio subscriptions to popular magazines and newspapers.

-Like most Amazon’s subscription-based products, Audible too has a free trial for a period of 1 month in which the users have the freedom to explore Audible’s services without having to worry about paying anything at all.
+Audible Free Trial works just like most other Amazon’s subscription-based services where you get to try the service for a period of 30 days.
+Basically, the purpose of the free trial is to give new users the freedom to explore Audible’s services without having to worry about paying anything at all.

-So, even if you don’t like its services, or if you feel that Audible won’t work for you, you can cancel anytime within the trial period and you don’t lose any money.
+So, even if you don’t like its services, or if you feel that Audible won’t work for you, then you can cancel Audible anytime and you don’t lose any money.

 7 Things to know before signing up for Audible Free Trial